Certain benefits and expenses payments may be provided tax-free to employees, because

 Bicycles and cycling safety equipment

 The provision of bicycles and associated safety equipment is tax exempt if the equipment is made available to all employees (not all employees actually have to take up the offer) and used mainly for "qualifying journeys" (travel between home and the workplace, or between workplaces).
-More on the Cycle to Work Scheme here.
+Click through to learn about the Cycle to Work Scheme.

 There is no income tax on the provision of a mobile phone to an employee, or the cost of any line rental or private calls paid for by the employer, provided the contract is in the employer's name.